AKROGIS/Park-Observer/Park Observer/Documentation/Protocol Specification.md

 ```

 While not defined in https://developers.arcgis.com/documentation/common-data-types/renderer-objects.htm
-the known classification methods in the SDK are.
-Only `esriClassifyManual` (the default) is mentioned
+the known classification methods in the SDK are listed here.
-in the documentation.
+Only `esriClassifyManual` (the default) is mentioned in the documentation.

 * `esriClassifyDefinedInterval`
 * `esriClassifyEqualInterval`